rhysmeister/BNPMemberChecker/README.md

 # BNPMemberChecker
-A simple tool to check as list of names against a leaked list of BNP Members
+A simple tool to check a list of names against a leaked list of BNP Members

 # Description

 This is a simple tool to check a text file of names against a MySQL database containing the names of BNP Members.

-The BNP or British National Party, is a right-wing facist organisation.
+The BNP, or British National Party, is a right-wing facist organisation.

 About the data: https://wikileaks.org/wiki/British_National_Party_membership_and_contacts_list,_2007-2008